I watched my daughter walk through their house, in awe.

 “Daddy, she has TWO rooms!
 Daddy, this room has a trampoline in it!”

-Here’s the trampoline.
+Here’s the trampoline we’re talking about.
 I don’t think the kid, staring into your soul, comes with it.
-I didn’t realize they’re only $75, but we just wouldn’t have the space for something like this inside our house.
+I would have guessed they were closer to $150, but we just wouldn’t have the space for something like this inside our house.

 I avoided eye contact with Dave, a best friend of mine since high school.
 I had just realized for the first time that:

 Some day, Daughter_01 will think that we are poor.